When: April 1 - May 31 and September 1 - October 31

-After a candidate’s application is approved, approximately 2 months in advance of the examination, candidates will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
+After a candidate’s application is approved, candidates will receive instructions on how to register with Pearson Vue to select an examination date and testing center.
 To find a testing center near you, go to www.pearsonvue.com.

 Diplomates may take the exam via a Remote Proctoring option, provided their personal computer (in their home or office) is properly equipped.
 Read our Remote Proctoring overview for more information.

 - The examination consists of two modules:

 - All candidates are required to take the 100-question General Dermatology module.
 The General Dermatology module consists almost entirely of images with the accompanying question, “Which of the following is the most likely diagnosis?”.
 Some questions may include a brief amount of clinical information designed to help differentiate among the five possible answers.
 This is a 2-hour computer-based examination.

 Candidates choose a second 50-question module: Medical Dermatology, Dermatopathology, Pediatric Dermatology, or Surgical Dermatology.
 Some of the questions are image-based but not all.
 This is a 1-hour computer-based examination.

 The study guide for the MOC/Recertification Examination will be available in the Diplomate’s ABD profile in November, the year prior to the exam.
 The study guide contains a list of 198 conditions from which the General Dermatology Module 100-image questions will be drawn as well as 100 multiple-choice questions for the self-selected 50-question modules (Medical, Dermatopathology, Pediatric, or Surgical).

 Requirements to Apply to Take the Examination

 To apply, login with your username and password.
 Diplomates who do not know their username and password can call the ABD office at 313-874-1090 or email the office at firstname.lastname@example.org.

 Application/fee deadline for SPRING examination: January 23 - March 15.

 Diplomates are required to register for two modules.
 General Dermatology (100 image-based questions) is required plus one of the following 50-question modules: Medical Dermatology, Dermatopathology, Pediatric Dermatology, or Surgical Dermatology.